Juliasule/LITA-_Capstone-_Poject/README.md

 - **Monthly Sales Trend**: Monthly revenue and growth rate.
 - **Top Performing Products**: Products that generate the highest sales and profit.
 - **Customer Purchase Behavior**: Average spend per customer and purchase frequency.
-- **Sales by Product Category**: Distribution of sales across different product categories.
+- **Sales by Product Category**: Sales distribution across different product categories.
 - **Average Sales per product**: sales contributed averagely per product.
 - **Total Revenue by Region**: Revenue contributed by each Region
 - **Percentage of Total sales by Region**: Percentage of the total sales contributed by each Region.
 - **Top 5 Customers**: Top 5 Customers by their purchasing power.

 ## Exploratory Data Analysis
-The data set for the key metrics was analyzed using a pivot table and some Excel formulas.
+The data set was analyzed for the key metrics  using a pivot table and some Excel formulas.
 The data set was then imported to SQL for further analysis using an SQL query, and later, the Result was imported to Power BI for visualization.

 ## Data Analysis and Insights
 The Excel formula used to calculate the Average sales per product and Total Revenue by Region: